 The most recent KCU Campus Security Act Report and Michael Minger Act Report can be found in Appendix F.

 EMERGENCY PROCEDURES

 CAMPUS EMERGENCY NOTIFICATION

-In the event of a campus emergency, all campus members who are enrolled in the "KCUALERT" texting system will receive notification on their cell phones as to the nature of the emergency.
+In the event of a campus emergency, all campus members with a cell phone on record will receive a J1 Web text notification on their cell phones as to the nature of the emergency.